Apolipoprotein A1, Plasma

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Evaluation of risk for atherosclerotic disease
+Evaluation of risk for atherosclerotic cardiovascular disease

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Fasting for <12 hours or intake of alcohol during the 24 hours prior to specimen collection may invalidate test results.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.